Is This Survey Broken or Rigged? I Used Cursor to Find Out

 1. The 0-6 field was correctly included in other CSS rules—input box styling, row backgrounds, flex layouts.
 Only the :checked::before rule was forgotten.

 2. When I inspected the hidden hs_context field in the form, I could see that clicking options in the 0-6 field was actually updating the form state.
-HubSpot's JavaScript was capturing selections correctly.
+HubSpot's JavaScript was capturing selections correctly—the internal state was changing, just without any visual feedback.

-3. Injecting the missing CSS via the browser console immediately fixed the visual issue.
+3. Injecting the missing CSS via the browser console immediately fixed the visual issue, confirming that the problem was purely presentational.

 The fix was simple—just adding one more selector: